 - Maintain primary responsibility and contact in the international activities of national, regional, and international organizations.

 - Implement all NEMA international and regional strategy activities.

 - Support NEMA subdivision activities for participation in international and regional standards development.

 - Direct coordination between the Technical Services and Government Affairs departments for regulatory issues, particularly related to standardization and conformity assessment.

 - Develop NEMA positions for input to the USNC and IEC, and other international or regional standards bodies, activities including policy statements, strategic goals, advisory committee actions, guides for participants, etc.

 - Global certification issues, develop an action plan and coordinate sections responses.

 - Serve as a resource for the NEMA Regional Offices on subjects concerning standards and conformity assessment issues.

-Periodically the IRSC identifies topics that are of particular interest and are anticipated to be mission critical for some period of time.
-These topics are added to the IRSC Core Agenda and relevant information is made available for NEMA members only in a designated folder within Workspaces.
+Periodically the IRSC identifies topics that are of particular interest and are anticipated to be mission-critical for some period of time.
+These topics are added to the IRSC Core Agenda and relevant information is made available for NEMA Members in a designated folder within Workspaces.